seL4/docs/Resources.md

 SPDX-FileCopyrightText: 2020 seL4 Project a Series of LF Projects, LLC.
 ---

-# Getting Started
+# Resources

-This page is a quick start for working with seL4 and its ecosystem.
+This page provides an overview of working with seL4 and its ecosystem.

 ## Background and terminology